 -

-Graduate Programmes Master in Music Education
+Graduate Programmes Master of Education in Music

 This programme provides an introduction to research in music education and an in-depth academic approach to music education practices and problems.